Enjoy-Korea/help-center/docs/visa/en/documents.md

 # Required documents

-### What documents are required when applying for the Alien Registration Card (ARC)?
+### What documents are required when applying for the ARC?

 - Application form
 - Copy of Passport